-Climate saving is one of those things.
+Saving the world from climate change is one of those things.
 Everyone has a different idea of it.
-We think about the flight to a vacation; more cycling, less SUV in the city.
+We think about reducing a flight for vacation; more cycling, less SUV in the city.
 For light and warmth in your home, wind turbines should rotate instead of coal in power plants burns.
 But we rarely think about our food.
 What we put in the shopping basket has an effect on climate and environment.
 Whether cheese sandwich, sausage salad or tomatoes - climate protection starts on the plate.

 The Intergovernmental Panel on Climate Change (IPCC) indicates that up to 37 percent of the world's greenhouse gas emissions comes from global food systems.
 This figure includes all emissions along the value chain.
 For the German CO2 footprint per head, the numbers are similarly dramatic.
 With our average footprint of 8.6 tons, 2.3 tons CO2 comes from our diets.
 That is almost one third of the total emissions per capita, the same emission value as for mobility.

 Everything we eat comes from somewhere.
 For the total food demand in Germany, we need a total agricultural area of 19.5 million hectares.
 Since we only have just under 17 million hectares of agricultural land available in Germany, we occupy a considerable amount of land in other regions of the world.
 In this way we contribute to the pressure on land, which leads to natural habitats being converted into arable and pasture land.